Notes on the data: Premature mortality by sex - 0 to 74 years

 Detail of analysis: Average annual indirectly age-standardised rate per 100,000 males (aged 0 to 74 years); and/or indirectly age-standardised ratio, based on the Australian standard.

-Source: Data compiled by PHIDU from deaths data based on the 2016 to 2020 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information system.
-The population is the ABS Estimated Resident Population (ERP) for Australia, 30 June 2016 to 30 June 2020.
+Source: Data compiled by PHIDU from deaths data based on the 2018 to 2022 Cause of Death Unit Record Files supplied by the Australian Coordinating Registry and the Victorian Department of Justice, on behalf of the Registries of Births, Deaths and Marriages and the National Coronial Information system.
+The population is the average of the ABS Estimated Resident Population (ERP) for Australia, 30 June 2018 to 30 June 2022.

 © PHIDU, Torrens University Australia This content is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia licence.